pchiusano/magicland/blocks.md

-# Did you learn anything from watching Numberblocks?
+# What did you learn from watching hours of Numberblocks? 😀

 ## Q1